tuanfptu/handwritten-math-recognition/README.md

 ## Acknowledgements

-Built as a DSP391m project at FPT University using CROHME, PyTorch, Hugging Face Transformers, timm, LitServe, Streamlit, and Gradio.
+Built as a research project at FPT University using CROHME, PyTorch, Hugging Face Transformers, timm, LitServe, Streamlit, and Gradio.

 ## License